vivianaortizl/Macrophomina_popgen/README.md

 # Macrophomina_popgen
-Code and files to the manuscript Ortiz-Londoño et al. (2021) MPMI "Population genomics analyses reveal geographic structure in Macrophomina phaseolina from soybean and dry bean across the United States, Puerto Rico, and Colombia"
+Code and files to the manuscript Ortiz, Viviana, et al. "Population genomic analysis reveals geographic structure and climatic diversification for Macrophomina phaseolina isolated from soybean and dry bean across the US, Puerto Rico, and Colombia."
+Frontiers in Genetics 14: 740. https://www.frontiersin.org/articles/10.3389/fgene.2023.1103969/full